Should You Eat Fruit after Dinner?

 - Eat fruit at breakfast

-- And let’s add one more: eat fruit by itself
+- Also, let’s add one more: eat fruit by itself

 This is how you can take the best advantage of the nutrients contained in these delicious natural foods.
-You’ll be avoiding the following:
+By doing so, you’ll be avoiding the following issues:

 - A heavy stomach